elliottlawson/converse-prism/docs/api/conversations.md

 ### `toPrismText()`

 Returns a `PendingTextRequest` with conversation messages pre-loaded.
+System messages are automatically separated and passed to `withSystemPrompts()` while other messages are passed to `withMessages()`.

 ```php
 public function toPrismText(): \Prism\Prism\Text\PendingRequest